elizabeth-poggie/elizabeth-poggie/_content/notes/05-W24-intro-to-programming.md

 Update 2) Lab 1 is due tonight!
 Do not forget to submit!

+Update 3) For anyone who had issues last class with Visual Studio 2022, I discussed with IT and the problem should be resolved for y'all.
+Let me know if the problem persists or anyone else that still has trouble accessing the software.

-Update 3) Midterm season is coming up (i know you all must be very excited) and given that this is a complementary course, i want to schedule the midterm for this class that’s best for everyone’s schedule.
+Update 4) Midterm season is coming up (i know you all must be very excited) and given that this is a complementary course, i want to schedule the midterm for this class that’s best for everyone’s schedule.
 What day works best for you all?
 The majority vote wins !!

 - Thursday, February 22, 2024
 - Tuesday, February 27, 2024